 The impact upon the local highways will be limited to use by people commuting to and from work and delivery of materials.
 By moving the coal by rail, rather than transporting road, the CO2 footprint is reduced by more than 76 percent.

 During the construction phase, we will consult with the local community regarding traffic movements and potential alternatives to private cars and road haulage so that we can minimise the impact wherever possible.
 We will have designated travel routes to avoid Whitehaven town centre and seek to avoid current peak traffic hours.

-Consideration has been given to how we can prevent overloading the local roads with deliveries.
-We intend to have an off-site storage facility and make our own delivery runs, using designated times and routes.
+Consideration has been given as to how we can prevent overloading the local roads with deliveries.
+WCM will have its own off-site storage facility and will make a limited number of daily deliveries, using designated times and routes.